Rebetika: Music: Food: Art: Nature: ANZAC

 All can extend their time in either Crete, or other parts of Greece, or move on to other parts of the world.
 We can assist with all departure options, be it ferry or air, from Hania, or Heraklion.

 We will offer to introduce people who wish to share, to others with a similar aim.
 The price is based on an EU$/AU$ exchange rate as of September 2017.
 Until the balance is paid we reserve the right to amend the above cost (up or down) due to changes in the exchange rate.
-The minimum group size will be 12 and the maximum is 16.
+The minimum group size will be 14 and the maximum is 16.
 Please don't, 'wait and see' if we get the minimum numbers.
 We need the deposit in to be counted.
 Your booking, if held back, may be the one the makes it go ahead.
-Naturally if the tour is not operated a full refund of the deposit is made.
+Naturally if the tour does not operate a full refund of the deposit is made.

 Private Transportation as per itinerary :